kivy/pyobjus/docs/source/pyobjus_ios.rst

 You may wonder how to run pyobjus on iOS device.
 The solution for this problem is to use `kivy-ios <https://github.com/kivy/kivy-ios>`_.

-As you can see, kivy-ios contains scripts for building kivy, pyobjus and other things nedded for they running, and also provide sciprts for making xcode project from which you can run your python kivy pyobjus applications.
+As you can see, kivy-ios contains scripts for building kivy, pyobjus and other things nedded for them running, and also provide sciprts for making xcode project from which you can run your python kivy pyobjus applications.
 Sounds great, and it is.

 Basic example
 -------------